 Category B

-Liturgical reordering, other re-ordering e.g. repair/removal of pews and choir stalls to make space for social/concert use.
-Electrical work including lighting, heating, heating boilers, repairs to solid flooring.
+Liturgical reordering, other re-ordering e.g. repair/removal of pews and choir stalls to make space for social/concert use, Electrical work including lighting and heating, heating boilers, Repairs to solid flooring.

 Category C

-Lavatories, Kitchenettes, Disability Discrimination Act work (access, handrails, hearing loops etc. including exterior paths,), Listed Churchyard walls (emergency repairs only), Conservation of Wall-paintings, stained glass and other conservation projects only if funds allow.
-The maximum grant is currently £10,000
+Lavatories, Kitchenettes, Disability Discrimination Act work (access, handrails, hearing loops etc. including exterior paths,) CCTV systems, Installation of Security Cameras, Historic Churchyard walls and Lychgates (emergency repairs only), Conservation of Wall-paintings, stained glass and other conservation projects only if funds allow.

 Category D